XGProyect/XG-Proyect-v3.x.x/README.md

 About
 ====

-XG Proyect (XGP) is a web browser game based on the famous OGame.
+XG Proyect (XGP) is an OGame clone open-source web application framework designed for creating game clones, particularly those inspired by the popular game OGame, set in a vast and captivating space-themed universe.
 Our goal is to offer a package that is as similar as possible to the original, but keeping their original design.

 Official Website: https://www.xgproyect.org/
 Live Server: https://www.xgproyect.net/